 JOEL'S BIO: Joel Baker is the founder and owner/operator of American Giants.
 For over a decade Joel has dedicated himself to researching and finding the 1960s giant advertising figures called Muffler Men.
-With the popularity of these giants resurging, Baker continues to research the giant and the company that made them, International Fiberglass.
+With the popularity of these giants resurging, Baker continues to research the giants and the company that made them, International Fiberglass.
 Finding lost giants, restoring them and setting them back up has also turned into services he offers others as demand grows for the vintage giants.
 Joel also works closely with the American Giants Museum in Atlanta, IL where much of his personal collection is on display.

 JUDY'S BIO: Judy's experience includes: Certified National Main Street Manager, a National Trust for Historic Preservation Program; created Downtown Collinsville, Inc. 501(c3) and served for over ten years as the Director of revitalization efforts; Volunteer project manager for the non profit World’s Largest Catsup Bottle Preservation Group; completed a $100,000.00 fund raising effort to restore the 170’ water tower in 2 years.